codeaudio/FaceAuth/README.md

 # FacebookAuthorizTest
-Тестирование авторизации
-The test it's getting cookie and use it next session if cookie be correct to save
+Test is getting cookie and use it next session if cookie be correct to save
 You can use commands:
 pytest -v -s -m smoke --tb=line --reruns (n) --browser_name=chrome test_facebook.py
 pytest -v -s -m smoke test_facebook.py